 - Helpful hint: use only one professional day on an emerg weekend but get the full weekend off!
 Since you are guaranteed two weekends off a block, if you use one professional day on a weekend you’ve bought yourself the whole weekend off

-- Over your two years you must complete a Family Medicine Research and Scholarly Project (FMRSP) for which you are entitled to days off to complete the project depending on how it is classified: scholarly (3 days per year) or research (6 days per year)
+- Over your two years you must complete a Family Medicine Research and Scholarly Project (FMRSP) for which you are entitled to days off to complete the project depending on how it is classified: scholarly (6 days over 2 years) or research (12 days over 2 years)

-- The program does have specific date stipulations on when you can take your research days (see example chart below from 2016-2017) so make sure you are following their deadlines (plan ahead!).
+- The program does have specific date stipulations on when you can take your research days so make sure you are following their deadlines (plan ahead!)

 - Helpful hint: like professional days you don’t actually have to prove you completed research on these days so technically you could use them to make long weekends (as long as you do get your research completed at other times!)